 Great Bustard is one of Portugal’s special birds.
 Photo: Pedro Marques

 Portugal offers a surprising diversity of habitats, and consequently of birds, in a relatively small area.
-One can find both the Tagus Estuary and the Sado Estuary Natural Reserves within half an hour’s drive from Lisbon city centre.
+Both the Tagus Estuary and the Sado Estuary Natural Reserves can be found within half an hour’s drive from Lisbon city centre.
 These two remarkable protected wetland areas have extensive bird lists that include Greater Flamingo, Eurasian Spoonbill, White Stork, Squacco and Purple Herons, Collared Pratincole, Dartford, Savi’s and Melodious Warblers, Iberian Chiffchaff, European Serin, Cirl Bunting and an excellent selection of ducks, waders, gulls and terns.

-After exploring the Alentejo, we’ll travel a short 45 minutes to the Algarve, a region rich in protected wetland areas, situated on a major flyway for migrants from Africa, and notable in particular for waders and passerines.
+After exploring the Alentejo, we’ll travel 45 minutes to the Algarve, a region rich in protected wetland areas situated on a major flyway for migrants from Africa, and is notable for its waders and passerines.
 Some of the places we’ll visit, namely the Ria Formosa Natural Park and the Castro Marim Nature Reserve, are unique in Portugal as sites for rare and highly-localised species such as Audouin’s and Slender-billed Gulls, and Lesser Short-toed Lark.
-They are also excellent spots for close views of scarce species like Purple Swamphen, European Bee-eater, Common Kingfisher, and Eurasian Hoopoe, while Spectacled Warbler and Iberian Magpie are particularly abundant here.
+They are also excellent spots for close views of scarce species such as Purple Swamphen, European Bee-eater, Common Kingfisher, and Eurasian Hoopoe, while Spectacled Warbler and Iberian Magpie are particularly abundant here.

 Day 4: After breakfast we’ll drive into the heart of the Alentejo region.
 Once we leave the coast, we’ll be in bustard country, and we should see our first Great Bustards before reaching our hotel.
 The rolling hills can hold good numbers of this species, which can often be easy to spot on the distant plains.
 Other birds we should find in this habitat include Little Bustard, Stone Curlew, Short-toed Eagle, Red Kite, Greater Short-toed Lark, Tawny Pipit, Black-eared Wheatear, and Rock Sparrow.
 Spotless Starling and Spanish Sparrow nest on the many White Stork nests that line the roadside.
 Night in Mértola.

 Day 10: Several varied habitats within Ria Formosa Natural Park (Olhão, Quinta do Lago, and Ludo) are on today’s agenda, including dunes, open water, intertidal mudflats, salt marshes, salt pans, lagoons, and pine woods.
-In this species-rich environment, Great Crested and Little Grebes, Water Rail, Eurasian Oystercatcher, Eurasian Curlew, and Iberian Green Woodpecker are just some of the possibilities today.
-In the late afternoon we’ll return to our lodging for a well-deserved rest and celebratory dinner.
+In this species-rich environment, Great Crested and Little Grebes, Water Rail, Eurasian Oystercatcher, Eurasian Curlew, and Iberian Green Woodpecker are just some of the possibilities.
+In the late afternoon we’ll return to our hotel for a well-deserved rest and celebratory dinner.
 Night in Lisbon.